 Humour is important.
-Much like Allie Brosh uses her comics to address depression, Sarah Anderson uses it to address issues faced by us introverts.
+Much like Allie Brosh uses her comics to address depression, Sarah Andersen uses it to address issues faced by us introverts.
 If I could get Allie and Sarah to be my friends, I’m telling you, I would be the “big mushy happy lump” being referred to in the title!
 Add Caitlin Moran to that mix, and I will have achieved Nirvana!

 She also uses humour to touch upon this very sensitive issue that needs to be addressed:

 In light of recent events, this should be enlarged, printed out, and posted on billboards across this country.
 Except that the helpless, hopeless tone at the end will not do.
 Yes, it seems like nothing can be done, but maybe, just maybe, the more we call out, the less bleak things will appear…?
 Let’s hope so.

 I am glad this is the first book I finished this year (I’m also reading The Stand, but I don’t think I can finish it before March or April).
 It took me about half an hour and by the end of it, I felt great – truly!
 (If you follow me on IG, you know I’ve been having a sucky time lately).
 Such a happy book, I could just cuddle and kiss it!!
 Highly recommended!